Memphis Will Contest Lawyer

 The death of a beloved family member can bring the surviving members closer together – or it can ignite simmering tensions and explode into a torrent of bitter feelings and legal disputes.
 While these disputes are common where the deceased died without leaving a will, they can also arise even where there is a valid will.
 These disputes usually lead to litigation in court, where the judicial system is called upon to interpret the validity and terms of the deceased’s estate-planning documents.

 Will contests are legal proceedings that attack a part of or the entirety of a deceased’s will.
 Legal representation is highly recommended as these disputes require a thorough understanding of probate law as well as statutes affecting estate plans and their corresponding documents.
-Douglass & Runger, Attorneys at Law, have the knowledge and dedication to provide exceptional legal representation during these tense proceedings.
+Douglass & Runger, PLLC, Attorneys at Law, have the knowledge and dedication to provide exceptional legal representation during these tense proceedings.

 Why Would Anyone Want to Contest a Family Member’s Will?